The Copier Systems Legends Suite played host to a spectacular evening as legends were inducted and memories replayed!

 'Mr Barnsley', the late, great Norman Rimmington BEM was an initial inductee also.
 A man who served his beloved football club until his very last days with us, Norman would have probably thought this honour was too much, such was his character.
 His Grandson, Richard Ward accepted the honour which was presented to him on the evening by Head Of Physiotherapy at Oakwell, Craig Sedgwick.

-There were Community Champion awards given to former Reds striker Bruce Dyer, presented to him by Academy Manager and former Reds defender, Bobby Hassell; Mascot Coordinator, Laurie Handley has worked voluntarily at the club for 50 years and he too was awarded with Official Club Artist, Ben Mosley presenting him his trophy on the night.
+There were Community Champion awards given to former Reds striker Bruce Dyer, presented to him by Academy Manager and former Reds defender, Bobby Hassell; Mascot Coordinator, Laurie Handley has worked voluntarily at the club for 50 years and he too was rewarded, with Official Club Artist, Ben Mosley presenting him with his trophy on the night.

 'The King' was next up for induction.
-Ronnie Glavin was quite arguably the greatest player of his era to don the famous red shirt and his son Conor was on hand to present his father with his award.
+Ronnie Glavin was quite arguably the greatest player of his era to don the famous Red shirt and his son Conor was on hand to present his father with his award.